righ/docs.walkframe.com/source/products/react-gridsheet/index.rst

   - `default` (lowercase) field matches all rows, columns and cells.

+    - You can set default height and width here.

+      - defaultHeight and defaultWidth has been dropped.

   - An upppercase letter field means a config for a column.

     - e.g. **A**: 1st column, **B**: 2nd column